-II.
+III.
 ‘Horseness is the whatness of allhorse’: The Vocabulary of Harman’s Object-Orientated Ontology.

-For this chapter there are four terms defined by OOO that are necessary to explain.
-These are: ‘undermining’, ‘overmining’, ‘sensual’, and ‘real’.
+For this thesis there are numerous terms defined by OOO that are necessary to explain.
+These include the following: ‘undermining’, ‘overmining’, ‘sensual’, and ‘real’.
 The first two of these are defined by OOO as processes by which an object is dismissed in favour of either its components or its perceived properties.
 The former of these, ‘undermining’, is simply the practice of reducing an object to the material out of which it is made; the focus shifts from the object as a single entity to the molecules, atoms, or quarks that are its physical basis.
 This physical foundation keeps getting smaller as modern physics progresses; molecules are made of atoms, which are made of protons and neutrons, which in turn are made of quarks.
 Through this process of undermining Harman claims that ‘[p]hilosophy becomes monism’.
 While all things are made up of foundational particles like quarks (and who knows what they are made of, if anything) it is naïve to assume that objects are solely the material they are made out of.
 For example, the components of an electronic device, such as a laptop, blended together do not create the desired computer; an object, then, is formulated through a process of building which causes it to surpass and become more than just the particles out of which it is made.